 “Do I need a bassinet and a crib?”

 Not necessarily.
-If your space is small, you can transition straight to the crib.
-If you want examples, my readers’ gallery on real nursery ideas shows how moms make both options work beautifully.
+In smaller spaces, many parents choose to transition straight to the crib.
+For real-life inspiration, my readers’ gallery on real nursery ideas shows how moms make both options work beautifully.

 “What’s the most helpful baby gear for tired new parents?”